harshatha-exe/lantern/README.md

-# Lantern - Repoitory Analyzer
+# Lantern - Repository Analyzer

 > *The biggest barrier to contributing to open source isn't skill, but understanding an unfamiliar codebase.*